oracle/terraform-provider-oci/website/docs/r/core_virtual_circuit.html.markdown

 * `cross_connect_mappings` - An array of mappings, each containing properties for a cross-connect or cross-connect group that is associated with this virtual circuit.
 	* `bgp_md5auth_key` - The key for BGP MD5 authentication.
 Only applicable if your system requires MD5 authentication.
 If empty or not set (null), that means you don't use BGP MD5 authentication.
 	* `cross_connect_or_cross_connect_group_id` - The OCID of the cross-connect or cross-connect group for this mapping.
 Specified by the owner of the cross-connect or cross-connect group (the customer if the customer is colocated with Oracle, or the provider if the customer is connecting via provider).
-	* `customer_bgp_peering_ip` - The BGP IP address for the router on the other end of the BGP session from Oracle.
+	* `customer_bgp_peering_ip` - The BGP IPv4 address for the router on the other end of the BGP session from Oracle.
 Specified by the owner of that router.
-If the session goes from Oracle to a customer, this is the BGP IP address of the customer's edge router.
-If the session goes from Oracle to a provider, this is the BGP IP address of the provider's edge router.
+If the session goes from Oracle to a customer, this is the BGP IPv4 address of the customer's edge router.
+If the session goes from Oracle to a provider, this is the BGP IPv4 address of the provider's edge router.
 Must use a /30 or /31 subnet mask.

-		There's one exception: for a public virtual circuit, Oracle specifies the BGP IP addresses.
+		There's one exception: for a public virtual circuit, Oracle specifies the BGP IPv4 addresses.

 		Example: `10.0.0.18/31`
-	* `oracle_bgp_peering_ip` - The IP address for Oracle's end of the BGP session.
+	* `oracle_bgp_peering_ip` - The IPv4 address for Oracle's end of the BGP session.
 Must use a /30 or /31 subnet mask.
 If the session goes from Oracle to a customer's edge router, the customer specifies this information.
 If the session goes from Oracle to a provider's edge router, the provider specifies this.

-		There's one exception: for a public virtual circuit, Oracle specifies the BGP IP addresses.
+		There's one exception: for a public virtual circuit, Oracle specifies the BGP IPv4 addresses.

 		Example: `10.0.0.19/31`
 	* `vlan` - The number of the specific VLAN (on the cross-connect or cross-connect group) that is assigned to this virtual circuit.
 Specified by the owner of the cross-connect or cross-connect group (the customer if the customer is colocated with Oracle, or the provider if the customer is connecting via provider).
 Example: `200`